jeffoconnorau/copydata.tips/_posts/2023-10-30-vmware-explore-barcelona-2023.md

 ![](https://copydata.tips/wp-content/uploads/2023/10/elevate-your-disaster-recovery-strategy.jpg)

-This is quick post to reference that I am heading to Barcelona next week, and excited to attend VMware Explore Barcelona 2023.
+This is quick post to reference that I am heading to Barcelona next week, and I am excited to attend VMware Explore Barcelona 2023.

 If you are in Barcelona for VMware Explore and want to discuss Disaster Recovery - \[CEIM2415BCNS\], then come check out this roundtable session my good friend Ibrahima N'Doye and I will be hosting.
 We'd love to see you there !